The versal deformation of small resolutions of conic bundles over $\mathbb{P}^1\times\mathbb{P}^1$ with two sections blown down: A versal family for

 The covering $\Lambda_0\to\wl\Lambda_0$ induces a covering $\Lambda_1\to\wl\Lambda_1$ from which we obtain a covering $\Lambda\to\wl\Lambda$.
 The linear form $L$ introduces new singularities, which are to be resolved in a specific way, governed by the birational isomorphism between $Y$ and $W$ (Lemma \ref{lem:birational}).
 We describe it in detail in Remark \ref{rmk-explicit}.
 The resolution can be done simultaneously over the whole stratum $\Lambda$.
-Therefore we pick out a specific small resolution, and we get an embedding $\Lambda \subset \Pi$.
-We refer to $\Lambda$ as the Kurke-LeBrun locus.
+Therefore, we pick out a specific small resolution, and we get an embedding $\Lambda \subset \Pi$.

 \begin{lemma} The base space $\Pi$ is smooth in a neighbourhood of $\Lambda$. \end{lemma}